Tuesday, July 21, 2015

 A: By default, most ccTLDs (with exceptions) result in Google using these to geotarget the website; it tells us that the website is probably more relevant in the appropriate country.
 Again, see our help center for more information on multi-regional and multilingual sites.

 We hope this gives you more information on how the new top level domains are handled.
-If you have any more questions, feel free to drop them here, or ask in our help forums.
+If you have any more questions, you can drop them here, or ask in our help forums.